mietzen/LXC-Template-Downloader/README.md

 ![search for images](examples/search.svg)

-Beware, therefore a the howl file tree musst be crawled, this will take some time:
+Beware, therefore a the whole file tree musst be crawled, this will take some time:

 ![search for images first run](examples/search-first-run.svg)